syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Getting-Started.md

 {% endtabs %}

-The following code sample helps you reproduce the output.
+The following code sample is used to reproduce the output.

 {% tabs %}